Languages of Monaco

 The official language of Monaco is French.
-In addition, there are several other languages spoken, including Italian, English, and Monégasque, the national language of the Monégasque people.
+Monégasque, a variety of Ligurian, is the national language of the Monégasque people.
+However, it is the primary language of very few people.
+There are several other languages spoken in addition to French and Monégasque, including Italian and English.

 French

 French is the only official—and by far the most common—language in Monaco, a result of the role France has had over the microstate, since the annexation of the County of Nice, which surrounds Monaco, in 1860.

 Monégasque

 Monégasque is the traditional national language of the Monegasque people (who represent only 21.6% of the total population).
 It is a dialect of Ligurian, and is somewhat similar to Italian.

-Because the Monégasques are only a minority in Monaco, their tongue was threatened with extinction in the 1970s.
+Because the Monégasques are a minority in Monaco, their tongue was threatened with extinction in the 1970s.
 However, the language is now being taught in schools.
 In the old part of Monaco, the street signs are marked with Monégasque in addition to French.

 During his accession ceremonies in 2005, Albert II, Prince of Monaco, made a speech to his people in Monégasque.